Amplify Desmos Math

 My Role

-I served as a lead designer for the K-5 digital experience:
+I served as lead designer for the K–5 digital student experience, owning design from early conception through final QA and post-launch iteration:

 Design Process